 Anyone can make a dialogue attempt at any time, subject to the turn order in social encounters.

 Succeeding in dialogue generally requires you to guess or understand another characters’ motivations.
-It may also require certain memories that help you connect with others around you.

 Discerning another character’s motivations requires Insight.
 Other characters will also try to discern your motivations, also using Insight.
 This isn’t rolled — if you have high enough insight, you receive this information at any time.

-If your insight is equal or greater to than the difference between your motivation and the target’s motivation or favoured motivation, you detect it.
+If your insight is equal to or greater than the difference between your motivation and the target’s motivation or favoured motivation, you detect it.
 The DM will inform you of that character’s motivations.

-When you get the chance to use dialogue, illustrate the relevant motivation in words of your choice.
+When you get the chance to use dialogue, you may illustrate the relevant motivation in words of your choice.
 When you do so, you influence the other character and increase their attitude by 1.
 However, they may have memories that make them more or less difficult to influence.
 You may need to attempt dialogue more than once in order to achieve your desired goal.